 - Easy bruising

 The fever tends to reduce within 3-7 days after symptoms begin.
 As the fever decreases, warning signs of a severe infection may appear, such as:

 - Uncontrolled bleeding from gums or nose

-- Black tarry stool or blood in urine
+- Black tarry stools or blood in the urine

 - Lethargy or restlessness

 A severe infection can lead to shock and organ failure.

 You will be asked about your symptoms and medical history.
 A physical exam will be done.
 You will also be asked whether you recently travelled to high-risk areas.